Akcea Therapeutics Inc. (AKCA) and Ionis Pharmaceuticals Inc. (NASDAQ:IONS) Comparing side by side | New Business Observer

 Analyst Ratings

-The next table highlights the given recommendations and ratings for Akcea Therapeutics Inc. and Ionis Pharmaceuticals Inc.
+In next table is given Akcea Therapeutics Inc. and Ionis Pharmaceuticals Inc.’s ratings and recommendations.

 |Sell Ratings